 By Eric Johnson

-In 2018, Russell M. Nelson, the 17th President of The Church of Jesus Christ of Latter-day Saints, claimed that God is offended whenever shortcut terms are used in reference to the church, its teachings, or its people.
-These terms include “LDS,” “Mormon,” and “Mormonism.”
+In 2018, Russell M. Nelson, the 17th President of The Church of Jesus Christ of Latter-day Saints, claimed that Jesus is offended whenever shortcut terms are used in reference to the church, its teachings, or its people.
+The “style guide” was also revised to advise against using the terms “LDS,” “Mormon,” and “Mormonism.”

-Speaking at the October 2018 General Conference, he declared the new rule to be a “command of the Lord” and that “the name of the Church is not negotiable.”
-He stated, “And if we allow nicknames to be used or adopt or even sponsor those nicknames ourselves, He is offended.”( The Correct Name of the Church” For more on this rule chance, click here.)
+Speaking at the October 2018 General Conference, Nelson declared the new rule to be a “command of the Lord” and that “the name of the Church is not negotiable.”
+He stated, “And if we allow nicknames to be used or adopt or even sponsor those nicknames ourselves, He is offended.”( The Correct Name of the Church” For more on this rule change, click here.)

 Update at the April 2020 General Conference